networkandcode/networkandcode.github.io/_posts/aws/2021-10-16-aws-eks-setup-cluster-and-deploy-owasp-juice-shop.md

 ---
-categories: aws eks
+categories: "aws eks"
-title: aws eks > setup cluster and deploy owasp juice shop
+title: "aws eks > setup cluster and deploy owasp juice shop"
 ---

 Let's setup an EKS cluster and then install the